Industry Expertise · October 16, 2024

 Getting started

 Setting up for predictive maintenance can require a commitment of capital and other resources.
-Choose the business operations and use cases that make the most sense for implementation.
-Begin by identifying equipment in which potential failures may impact operations the most.
+To make the investment worth it, choose the business operations and use cases that make the most sense for implementation.
+Begin by identifying durable equipment in which potential failures may impact operations the most.
 Consider which machines and relevant tools can provide quality real-time data with enough lead time to flag problems before they become unmanageable.

 Keep in mind that some failures can't be predicted.
 A natural disaster or human error can take otherwise pristine equipment down in the blink of an eye.
 So, leave some room in your operational planning for good old-fashioned reactive maintenance while prioritizing a proactive, predictive approach.